 - We don't allow disposable barbeques, we can provide charcoal.

-- No candles - Any damage or breakages must be paid for.
+- Any damage or breakages must be paid for.

 - This is a quiet site, please keep noise levels to a minimum.